romanschejbal/electron-blog/README.md

 npm run server
 ```

-Let’s get rid of that by installing the [concurrently module](https://www.npmjs.com/package/concurrently ) `npm i —save-dev concurrently`, update the package.json once more and we are back to one command:
+Let’s get rid of that by installing the [concurrently module](https://www.npmjs.com/package/concurrently ) `npm i -save-dev concurrently`, update the package.json once more and we are back to one command:
 `npm run dev`

 _package.json_